MLLMs-Augmented Visual-Language Representation Learning: Experiments

 \subsection{Pre-training Details}

 Our method is implemented in Pytorch~\cite{paszke2019pytorch} and trained on a node equipped with 8 NVIDIA A100 GPUs.
-For visual language pre-training, we follow the implementation of CLIP and BLIP~\cite{li2022blip} respectively.
-When pre-training CLIP, we use a randomly initialized ViT-B-16.
+For visual language pre-training, we follow the implementation of CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip} respectively.
+For CLIP, we train the model based on the open source code OpenCLIP~\cite{ilharco_gabriel_2021_5143773}.
+During training, our batch size is set to 320.
+The number of epochs is set to 6 to better align the training overhead.
+The model architecture is set as VIT-B-16.
+Other parameters are the same as the default values in OpenCLIP~\cite{ilharco_gabriel_2021_5143773}.
 For BLIP, we use a ViT-B-16~\cite{dosovitskiy2020image,touvron2021training} pre-trained on ImageNet~\cite{deng2009imagenet} as the image encoder and $\text{Bert}_\text{base}$~\cite{devlin2018bert} as the text encoder.
 Regarding image preprocessing, we employ random cropping to achieve $224 \times 224$ during pre-training and increase the image resolution to $384 \times 384$ during fine-tuning.
 We apply RandomAugment~\cite{cubuk2020randaugment} for image augmentation.
 For optimization, we utilize an AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate warm-up to 3e-4, combined with linear decay at a rate of 0.9.
 Our training batch size is set to 1280, and the number of training epochs is 4.

 Regarding the usage of multi-modal large language models, we employed Mini-GPT4-Vicuna13B~\cite{zhu2023minigpt}, Otter-Image-MPT7B ~\cite{li2023otter}, Qwen-VL-Chat~\cite{bai2023qwen}, and LLaVA-v1.5-13B~\cite{liu2023improved}.
 During caption generation, we impose a maximum token limit of 30 to control the caption length.
 For the synthetic caption generation, we use beam search with the number of beams equal to 1.